 - Procedures for accommodating unusual contract administration requirements.

-After action reports.
-One of the best ways to plan and prepare for local emergencies is to review applicable after action reports (AARs) from previous emergencies.
-The AAR website is available at https://acc.dau.mil/contingency.
+After Action ReportsOne way to plan and prepare for local emergencies is to review applicable after action reports (AARs) from previous emergencies (see the AAR website for more information).

 When reviewing AARs, the CCO should consider the following: